Skip to Main Content

 Occupations in Criminal Justice

-With a degree in Criminal Justice, you might work as a corections officer, a police officer, a probation officer, a victim advocate, a counselor, or a caseworker.
+With a degree in Criminal Justice, you might work as a corrections officer, a police officer, a probation officer, a victim advocate, a counselor, or a caseworker.

 According to the Occupational Outlook Handbook, careers in these fields are expected to grow at an average or slower than average rate, and make about $40,000-$60,000 annually.
 Most require an associate's degree or higher.

-For more career guidance, help with your job search, or other information, visit TAMUCT Career Services.
+For more career guidance, help with your job search, or other information, visit Career and Professional Development.

 Library Homepage Library Databases Library Search